 Initially considered inferior to stone, brick didn’t gain a good foundation in the UK until the close of the Middle Ages – its popularity increased in the Tudor period.
 Glazed tiles, however, have provided decorative relief on the insides and outsides of some of the world’s (and the UK’s) most prestigious buildings for centuries – just think of the Sheikh Lotfollah mosque in Iran, Casa Vicens by Gaudi or the Minton Floor at St George’s Hall in Liverpool.

-In our Q&A, Aliva UK sales director Justin Price shares his passion for clay, and tells our customers why it’s time to fall in love with it again.
+In our Q&A, James Ormerod, MD Aliva UK, shares his passion for clay, and tells our customers why it’s time to fall in love with it again.

 Q: Clay – it’s just red bricks and tiles, isn’t it?

 JP: When you say ‘clay’ and principally, ‘terracotta’, people think of bricks, pots or tiles.
 But there’s so much more to this wonderfully versatile material.
 Clay can be formed into many different shapes and sizes, glazed in any colour you want and finished with a variety of textures.